wenyue-gu/BreakOutGame/README.md

 #### Known Bugs:
 There was once my intelli j crashed because I clicked the screen too many times
+Sometimes an error like this appear (but it doesn't interfere with the game play itself):
+2020-01-19 21:46:02.924 java[69842:40368257] *** Assertion failure in void assertRunningOnAppKitThread
+(void)(), /BuildRoot/Library/Caches/com.apple.xbs/Sources/ViewBridge/ViewBridge-401.1/
+ViewBridgeUtilities.m:912

 #### Extra feature:
 Clicking screen to get an extra clone ball with 1 life